rhysc25/CamEngUniNotes/Year 2/2P3/EntropyInMaterials.md

 $$S=k_b \ln(\Omega)$$
 Where $k_b$ is the Boltzmann Constant, $1.380649 \times 10^{-23}JK^{-1}$
+We apply the natural log to the number of configurations, so that when we add volume, entropy increases via the multiplication of configuration numbers, not the addition, as we know that it should be an extensive property.

 Assumes isolated system

 From an information perspective, we can ask how many Yes-No questions we should ask, at a minimum, to know where the particle is.
 This number, expressed in bits, represents the information content of the answer.
+Only 4 questions are needed to determine the location in a 4 by 4 grid.

 **Entropy of Mixing**